- Cutting out alcohol if you drink in excess can bring about health benefits for your liver, heart, and body composition.

 3. Reduce risk of cancer

-The National Toxicology Program of the U.S. Department of Health and Human Services lists alcohol as a known human carcinogen in its Report on Carcinogens.
+The National Toxicology Program of the U.S. Department of Health and Human Services lists alcohol as a known human carcinogen in its

 The report states that a person’s risk of developing an alcohol-associated cancer increases with the more alcohol they drink regularly over time.
 Links are shown between alcohol consumption and the development of the following types of cancer: